 How does the transplant process work?

 One way that Seattle Children's supports your child and family through this challenging time is by helping you understand as much as possible about the transplant process.
 Learn what to expect if your child needs a kidney transplant.

-Your child will remain on dialysis until a transplant is performed.
+Your child will remain on dialysis until they have a transplant.
 Some children may require dialysis after transplant, until the new kidney is fully working.

-During this time our dietitians, transplant nurses, social worker and pharmacists will teach your family about your child's new diet, medicines and many other aspects of transplant care.
+During this time our dietitians, transplant nurses, social workers and pharmacists will teach your family about your child's new diet, medicines and many other aspects of transplant care.